Chariots Charging from the Gates, Who Will Be the Victor?

 Inevitably, chariots designed for racing purposes aimed at the lightest possible construction, comprising of bent wood, wickerwork and woven leather.
 This resulted in a vehicle weighing only around 50 kg that was very different from the popular imagination of today, generated by such epic films as "Ben-Hur".
 The chariots so depicted were of a triumphal style, used more for ceremonial occasions and, though impressive, would have conferred too great a weight penalty.
 Although there is no specific evidence to deny their use, the rise of factions, betting and extreme competitiveness suggests that the well-documented lightest style chariot would have been the vehicle of choice.

-Nevertheless, modern expectations require a degree of compromise and the planned activities at the Jerash hippodrome will employ vehicles of a more formal type.
+Nevertheless, modern expectations require a degree of compromise and the activities at the Jerash hippodrome employ vehicles of a more formal type.